0xadri/notes-js/README.md

-These are notes I take along months and years, migration is still in progress, more to come.
+These are notes I took during months and years.
+Migration is still in progress, more on the way.

 Check out the navigation bar for all the topics covered.